 - Cost‐share commitment: at least 1:1 cost share is required; 2:1 is preferable

-- ORED’s Fiscal Operations unit will notify the PI(s) and their departmental grant administrators when their award index has been set up.
-Index notifications are expected to be made on or before January 2, 2019.
+- Awards are made for a period of 12 months.
+ORED’s Fiscal Operations unit will notify the PI(s) and their departmental grant administrators when their award index has been set up.
+Index notifications are expected to be made on/before Dec.
+1, 2019.
 Funds must be spent in accordance with the proposed budget.
 Deviations from the proposed budget or scope of work must be requested via e-mail to with clear justification.
-Funds remaining at the end of the award period will be returned to ORED.
-Quarterly financial reports showing expenses paid from the award and cost share are to be sent to .
-Banner document numbers for all cost share expenses must be reflected on the financial reports.
+Funds remaining at the end of the twelve (12) month award period will be returned to ORED.

 - Ownership of any and all intellectual property created through the use of these funds shall be determined as defined in U of I Faculty Staff Handbook 5300.